datastax/cpp-driver/README.md

 ```

 ### Windows
-The driver has been built and tested using [Microsoft Visual Studio Express 2013 for Windows Desktop](http://www.microsoft.com/en-us/download/details.aspx?id=40787) on Windows 7 SP1.
+The driver has been built and tested using Microsoft Visual Studio 2010 and 2013 (using the "Express" versions) on Windows 7 SP1.
 The dependencies need to be manually built or obtained.

 To obtain dependencies:
 * Download and install CMake for Windows.
 Make sure to select the option "Add CMake to the system PATH for all users" or "Add CMake to the system PATH for current user".